 The exact choices that you make will depend on personal taste, climate, and the amount of space you have.

-A successful apple tree guild can be comprised of many different combinations.
+A successful apple tree guild can be comprised of many different combinations of companion plants.

 My personal preference is to plant predominantly edibles, but some gardeners like to focus more on flowers, which can make a fruit tree guild so beautiful, it’s worthy of the front yard where it can be appreciated by passersby.

 5 Tips for Choosing Plants in Your Apple Tree Guild

 - The more diverse your system, the more likely it is to succeed.
 So, don’t rely on just one type of plant from each category.
 Plant diversity.
 This increases the odds of at least one species from each category thriving.

 - Imagine what the guild will look like in several years when the plants are more mature.
 If you plant too densely, you’ll need to do some pruning or it will be difficult to access the tree later.